-When you’re expecting, the last thing you need is to move house.
+When you’re expecting, the last thing you need is to move house with the added stress and financial burden of removal costs, solicitor fees and new mortgages.
 However, you might find yourself without any other option, when you begin to consider that the only free space for the nursery might be the utility room.
 There’s no way that you can lose that space if you have a third child on the way, adding to the ever-growing laundry pile.

 Pregnancy is an important time, and you should be able to enjoy it without having to think about how you can move house in under nine months.
 You needn’t worry, as you might want to consider how to make your current house work for your new addition.
 While remodelling whilst pregnant might seem a little scary, it will inevitably be much easier than moving house, and you’ll be able to add value to your existing property.

 There are several ways that you can create a home for your new family.
 Whilst some ways of expanding your home are more invasive than others, if you plan in advance, you could take a short holiday close to home whilst the more invasive parts of the construction work are taking place.
 If you’re looking for something quick and simple you might want to try using a stud wall to partition a larger room.
 This will give you more flexibility to make longer-term changes as your children grow and you respond to their needs.

 If you want to try something which adds value to your house but isn’t too invasive to your life, you could try an attic conversion.
 Many people find that an attic conversion is an easy way to add value to the house without having to make significant structural changes.
 You may need to speak to an architect to help you to draw up plans, especially if you need to make significant modifications.

 When you know the cost of your modifications, you’ll be able to weigh up whether you need to take out a loan.
 The idea of remortgaging your home might feel quite daunting at first however an online comparison site such as Trussle can help you compare remortgage deals, making it easier for you to focus on your new baby and your renovations.